AmphorProtocol/asynchronous-vault/README.md

     Same thing for a contract that is taking your deposit receipt for auto-request a withdrawal at the next epoch (if we add a "not renew" tick button into our UI).

 ### Some things I need to do to have something cleaner
 - Remove un-useful functions for us into ERC6909ib contract.
+Indeed since our receipt tokens are working like a multi-token interest bearing vault, I used an implementation of it provided by _jtriley-eth_.
+But there is some functions I could remove from ERC6909ib in order to make the code liter.

 ## Repo specs
 The repository itself is an hybrid Foundry/Hardhat project.
 We made this because we want to be able to do solidity tests as well as js ones.